 There was no way I could use the radio without pushing the transmit button.

 “Thanks” I said.
-Then I thought about it for a moment and asked.
+That was sweet.
+Then I thought about it for a moment and asked

 “You’re welcome.”
 I said.
 Then he and his mother walked away.
-Aside from him, I just couldn’t understand why all of these people had nowhere else to be.
-The previously angry building owner was waving the police car over towards us.
+Aside from him, I just couldn’t wrap my head around why all of these adults had nowhere else to be considering it was a week day.
+The previously angry building owner - now apparent friend, was waving the police car over towards us.
 For someone constantly trying to stay under the radar, I usually ended up doing the opposite.
+My friend Nick pulled up and shut off the sirens.
+I was glad they hadn't called the ambulance.
+This was a quick trip to the emergency room - and thankfully it was busy enough today that I didn't have to be anymore the focus of attention as I already was.
+I sighed.
 Finally, for the moment it seemed as though there was quiet.

 More Tales from a Dog Catcher (c) 2016 Lisa Duffy-Korpics